Canal Environment – The Environment and Ecology

 Dredging of the canals is a crucial part of the Association’s responsibility to ensure access around the network and to the Kromme River and the sea.

-The Association has two dredgers which it built for purpose and operate all year round except for the holiday season in December.
+The Association has three dredgers which it built for purpose and operate all year round except for the holiday season in December.

 The Association is constantly reviewing the dredging needs and allocating resources accordingly and will act to increase these dredging resources if and when required.